MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## Update a widget

 Define the **UpdateWidget** helper method to update an enabled widget.
-In this example, we check the name of the widget in the **CompatWidgetInfo** helper struct passed into the method, and then set the appropriate template and data JSON based on which widget is being updated.
+In this example, we check the name of the widget in the **CompactWidgetInfo** helper struct passed into the method, and then set the appropriate template and data JSON based on which widget is being updated.
 A **WidgetUpdateRequestOptions** is initialized with the template, data, and custom state for the widget being updated.
 Call [WidgetManager::GetDefault](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.widgetmanager.getdefault) to get an instance of the [WidgetManager](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.widgetmanager) class and then call [UpdateWidget](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.widgetmanager.updatewidget) to send the updated widget data to the widget host.

 ```cpp
 // WidgetProvider.cpp